Raspberry Pi Connect for Organisations

 -

-The name that will be assigned to the device when the auth key is exchanged.
+The name that is assigned to the device when the auth key is exchanged.

 - tags